scirelli/nightshade/README.md

 Repo for the Event and other source.

+More coming soon